mdlattimore/advent_of_code_2022/day2_instructions.md

 Following the Elf's instructions for the second column, what would your total score be if everything goes exactly according to your strategy guide?

 Your puzzle answer was 13490.

+Skills tested: Manipulating/splitting strings.
+Conditionals and program flow control.
+Working withs and sorting.